badoet/ionic-framework/core/src/components/header/readme.md

-# ion-header
+# syg-header

 Header is a parent component that holds the toolbar component.
-It's important to note that ion-header needs to be the one of the three root elements of a page
+It's important to note that syg-header needs to be the one of the three root elements of a page